 What pitchers need to do to improve their velocity is to simple: Train harder than anyone they know.
 No, it’s not easy, but true to form, it is simple!

-At Driveline Baseball, our pitchers going through our Semi-Private Training groups have spent the last few months training in the weight room, throwing indoors occasionally, and training for general strength, speed, and power.
-However, the intensity is picking up and they’re starting the first major phase of the Velocity Development Program.
+At Driveline Baseball, our pitchers going through our MaxVelo Program groups have spent the last few months training in the weight room, throwing indoors occasionally, and training for general strength, speed, and power.
+However, the intensity is picking up and they’re starting the first major phase of the Velocity Program.

-The Velocity Development Program can be broken up into a few different categories:
+Velocity development can be broken up into improving or increasing a few different categories:

 - Strength and Power